-On St. Patrick's Day, the many Irish pubs in Berlin open their doors for people who want to experience the easy-going Irish attitude towards life.
-The pubs usually offer live music and Guinness, the "national drink of Ireland".
+On St. Patrick's Day, the many Irish pubs in Berlin open their doors for everyone who wants to celebrate the easy-going Irish attitude towards life.
+The pubs usually offer live music, snacks and Guinness, the "national drink of Ireland".
 Here is a selection of great pubs in Berlin: